FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/1-defining-agent-functions.rst

 and interact with the environment or other agents.
 Each agent function in FLAMEGPU2 is associated with a particular agent type and is represented by an ``AgentFunctionDescription`` object.
 This object describes the name of the function, the agent state in which it should be active, and any state transitions it should apply to the agent.
 The implementation code for the behaviour is written separately and is identified by using the
-``FLAMEGPU_AGENT_FUNCTION`` macro to label the code.
+:c:macro:`FLAMEGPU_AGENT_FUNCTION` macro to label the code.
 Alternatively, the implementations can be written in strings and loaded at runtime.
 The latter method is the only method supported for the python version of FLAMEGPU2.

 Defining an Agent Function